Thresholds

 Semantics worth knowing

-• A threshold over a metric with no samples passes (matching k6) — but loadr validate warns when the metric name is unknown.
+• A threshold over a metric with no samples passes (by design) — but loadr validate warns when the metric name is unknown.

 • abort_on_fail triggers a graceful stop (in-flight iterations finish, summary still produced, exit code 99).